ZurichMedTech/model-intelligence/docs/manual/response-surface-modeling.md

 ![Multi-objective comparison](../assets/MetaModeling_figures/Isop50Shannon50Comparison.png)
 *Side-by-side 3D comparison of efficiency (left - 50% isopercentile threshold) and safety (right - Shannon Criteria) iso-surfaces, enabling multi-objective design optimization.*

+## Integration with Other Model Intelligence Tools

+### Multi-Objective Optimization Integration

+Response Surface Modeling provides the foundation for advanced multi-objective optimization workflows.
+The insights gained from RSM parameter analysis directly inform and enhance multi-objective genetic algorithm (MOGA) optimization.
+Furthermore, the same data used to build RSM surrogate models can be leveraged for MOGA optimization, ensuring consistency across analyses and step-by-step data-driven design workflows.

+For systematic multi-objective optimization building on RSM insights, see the [Multi-Objective Genetic Algorithm (MOGA)](multi-objective-genetic-algorithm.md) documentation.

+### Uncertainty Quantification Integration

+RSM surrogate models, or automatic optimization on them through the MOGA algorithm, enable data-driven selection of design parameters.
+Uncertainty Quantification further enables assessment of the robustness of these design choices under parameter variability.

+For comprehensive uncertainty analysis based on RSM-informed design choices, see the [Uncertainty Quantification](uncertainty-quantification.md) documentation.

+### Data-Driven Design Workflow

+The combination of RSM, MOGA, and UQ provides a complete Model Intelligence workflow:

+1. **RSM** visualization provides deeper understanding into parameter dependencies and allows identification of key relationships and output sensitivities
+2. **MOGA**: optimization over the full design space allows systematic exploration and data-driven optimal tradeoffs between competing objectives
+3. **UQ**: design choices can be assessed for robustness and reliability under parameter uncertainty
+4. **Iterative Refinement**: insights from each tool provide further refinement for each other.
+Furthermore, additional data can be collected in targeted regions to improve surrogate model quality and analysis confidence, improving the accuracy of results across all tools simultaneously.